yashpandey22/Point-Picking-Interface/README.md

       e.
 Scroll to zoom in and zoom out.<br />
       f. ```Ctrl + Left Click``` and drag the mouse to **Pan**.<br />
       g. ```Left Click``` and drag mouse to move the whole Point Cloud.<br />
       h.
-Sometimes a point does not register in the Floradig, you can select the same point again.
+Sometimes a point does not register in the Floradig, you can select the same point again.<br /><br />
-    5. Repeat the process, there is no need to select the node again if the node name is same as before.
+    5. Repeat the process, there is no need to select the node again if the node name is same as before.<br />
     6. **Have Fun Digitising!!!**